-O.POL.2.9.a The purpose of these awards is to recognize GSA members, who have demonstrated innovation, versatility, and value as Graduate Research Assistants (GRAs) at the University of Alberta.
-Only GRA appointments held during a GSA member's current academic program will be considered.
+The purpose of these awards is to recognize GSA membersgraduate students who O.POL.2.9.a have demonstrated innovation, versatility, and value as Graduate Research Assistants (GRAs) at the University of Alberta.
+Only GRA appointments held during

-O.POL.2.9.b The Graduate Student Research Assistant Awards will be adjudicated on the basis of three (3) criteria: excellence of contribution to the conducted research; leadership in innovation and versatility within research; and overall contribution to the University research community.
-Each criterion will be ranked on a scale of 1-5 (5 being high) and then added to determine the total rank for the nominee.

-O.POL.2.9.c Seven (7) awards valued at \$500 each may be conferred annually.
+- a GSA membergraduate student's current academic program (as a graduate student of the University of Alberta) will be considered. - O.POL.2.9.b The Graduate Student Research Assistant Awards will be adjudicated on the basis of three (3) criteria: excellence of contribution to the conducted research; leadership in innovation and versatility within research; and overall contribution to the University research community.
+Each criterion will be ranked on a scale of 1-5 (5 being high) and then added to determine the total rank for the nominee. - O.POL.2.9.c Seven (7) awards valued at \$500 each may be conferred annually.
 These awards are funded by the GSSF.